Welcome and thanks for stopping by! Please look around, and contact us if you have any questions. Thanks!

 About Us

-Alberta Pottery is the home studio of Erin and Jason Hall.
+Alberta Pottery is the studio of Erin and Jason Hall.
 Full-time ceramic artists, we specialize in studio pottery and sculptural ceramics.
-We are represented by galleries, exhibit regularly at national juried art festivals, and show our work seasonally at pop-ups at Garner's Natural Life in Greenville.
-We work primarily in stoneware and porcelain and fire in a high temperature gas reduction kiln to cone 10.
+We are represented by several local and regional galleries, exhibit at national juried art festivals, and show our work seasonally at pop-ups at Garner's Natural Life in Greenville.
+We work primarily in stoneware and fire in a high temperature reduction kiln to cone 10.
 Our work is collected internationally.

 Process